 It was because of this significant failure that I learned how to actually start achieving my goals.

-Believe it or not, there is a science to achieving big goals.
+Believe it or not, there is a science to setting personal goals and achieving big goals.

 Whether you are trying to finally lose the weight you’ve been trying to get rid of for years, or just put your life back together, let me explain how my system will work for you too.